Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Unravelling mergers' host clusters with gravitational waves

-To explore whether harder initial BHBs can emit GWs in the Hz regime while having a large eccentricity, we rescaled the length scale in SET 10 by a factor 100, following the same scaling used in the last section.
-This implies, for instance, that circular binaries in the rescaled set have $a = 0.01$ AU.
+To explore whether harder initial BHBs can emit GWs in the Hz regime while having a large eccentricity, we assume in the following $l=100$.
+This implies, for instance, that circular binaries in the rescaled set have $a_i = 0.01\au$, thus representing typical values of dense GCs and NCs.
 Note that the eccentricity distribution, as well as the distribution of all the other parameters, remain unaltered.
 This can be easily done in N-body simulations, provided that to the length scale rescaling is associated a corresponding rescaling of the time unit and the gravitational constant.
 In this case, as shown in Figure \ref{fGWres}, a sizeable number of binaries crosses the Hz band while having still a non-negligible eccentricity.

-The eccentricity distribution and the corresponding cumulative distribution for our rescaled systems are shown in Figure \ref{histoGWres}.
-In this case we found that quite more than 90\% of the binaries emit in the LISA and DECIGO observational band (1-100 mHz) having eccentricities $e>0.8$.
-When approaching the LIGO/VIRGO or Einstein Telescope band at 1 Hz, $\sim 40\%$ of the sources still have $e>0.7$, while $\sim 30\%$ have $0.1<e\leq 0.7$.
-Only a few sources cross the $10$ Hz observational band, where Advanced LIGO/VIRGO are expected to be sensitive.
-Nearly $30\%$ of these sources have eccentricities in the range $e = 0.01-0.15$, while almost half of them are nearly radial, $e\gtrsim 0.95$.

-Our results suggest that BHBs with initial $a\sim 1$ AU ejected in triple interactions maintain a quite large eccentricity while passing through the $10^{-3}-10^{-1}$ Hz frequency range.
-Hence, these eccentric sources could be observed with DECIGO and LISA, but they become nearly circular by the time they enter the LIGO frequency band due to circularization due to GWs \citep{samsing18c}.